Geometric structures of late points of a two-dimensional simple random walk: Introduction

-Approximately sixty years ago, Erd\H{o}s and Taylor \cite{er} proposed a problem concerning a simple random walk in $\mathbb{Z}^d$.
-Forty years later, Dembo, Peres, Rosen, and Zeitouni \cite{Dembo1,Dembo,Dembo3} solved it and other related problems by developing innovative proofs.
-These methods yielded results concerning late points in $\mathbb{Z}_n^2$, verified in \cite{Dembo2}, which showed that the number of late points in different-sized clusters have a variety of power growth exponents.
-In addition, the methods and tools have been by now improved.
-In Belius-Kistler \cite{bel}, a new multi-scale refinement of the 2nd moment method is introduced.
-These estimates are more difficult to deal with the lower bound of some numbers than the upper one.
-On the other hand, in this paper, we need to open up the linear algebra approach to show the upper bound.
-In section \ref{known}, we will explain how the linear algebra approach is related to the random walk cover time problem.
+Approximately $60$ years ago, Erd\H{o}s and Taylor \cite{er} proposed a problem concerning a simple random walk in $\mathbb{Z}^d$.
+Forty years later, Dembo, Peres, Rosen, and Zeitouni \cite{Dembo1,Dembo3} solved it and other related problems by developing innovative proofs.
+These methods yielded results concerning late points in $\mathbb{Z}_n^2$, verified by Dembo et al. \cite{Dembo2}, which showed that the numbers of late points in clusters of different sizes have a variety of power growth exponents.
+These methods and tools have now been improved.
+Belius-Kistler \cite{bel} introduced a new multi-scale refinement of the $2$nd moment method.
+In these estimates, it is more difficult to deal with the lower bound of some numbers than the upper one.

+Conversely, in this study, it is more difficult to compute the upper bound.
+We explain why the results in \cite{ho,Dembo2} cannot be easily extended to arbitrary $j$-tuples of points.
+In \cite{ho,Dembo2}, they estimated the probability that the pairs of points are late points.
+The number of pairs of $\alpha$-late points can be easily computed by this probability.
+However, because the probability is complex, the number of arbitrary $j$-tuples of late points cannot be easily computed by the probability that $j$-tuples of points are late points (see the explanation of the proofs for the main result in Section \ref{known}).
+Thus, we use a linear algebra approach by exploiting the relationship between the probability and ultrametric matrices.
+We find the relationship by estimating the probability with a Green's function.